Knowing the Different Types of Unforeseen Differing Site Condition Claims Under FAR 52.236-2 Can Help You Get Paid Faster

 Type I claims: these types of differing site condition claims in government contracts involve subsurface or latent physical conditions at the site which differ materially from those indicated in the contract.

 Type II claims: involve unknown physical conditions at the site, of an unusual nature, which differ materially from those ordinarily encountered and generally recognized as inhering in work of the character provided for in the contract.”
 See 48 CFR 52.236-2(a); see also Renda Marine, Inc. v.
 United States, 509 F.3d 1372, 1376 (Fed.
 Cir.
-2007) (differentiating Type I and Type II differing site conditions).
+2007) (differentiating Type I and Type II differing conditions).

 In federal construction projects, any misstatement as to differing site conditions in government contracts can support a claim for breach of contract.
 See Hollerbach v.
 United States, 233 U.S. 165, 172 (1914).

 - The same requirements apply whether the contractor asserts such a common law breach of contract claim or a Type I claim under the Differing Conditions clause, a clause which is common in government construction contracts but was not included in your contract with the government.